2026 Guide to Selecting an EB-5 Visa Attorney:

 Foreign nationals who decide to relocate their family to the United States have made a significant decision involving the investment of a significant amount of money.
 EB-5 continues to see frequent rule changes and, as a common law country, EB-5 is subject to the interpretations of the courts.
 Meeting all the requirements of an EB-5 Visa as laid by the United States Citizenship and Immigration Services increases your chance of getting the visa and achieving a permanent residency status.

 Moreover, obtaining an EB-5 Visa can be rigorous, long, and complex, and any mistake during your application can cost you not only money and time but also the risk of rejection.
-With the help of an experienced immigration lawyer, they can guide you throughout the visa application process and increase your chances of getting approved.
+An experienced immigration lawyer can guide you throughout the process and increase your chances of getting approved.
 Further, these lawyers are familiar with NCE developers and can help you locate a reliable regional center sponsor.

 Choosing an EB-5 Lawyer (“CORER”) and Questions to Ask